Transaction Logging Mode – Installing & Configuring

 After configuring the Transaction Event Listener, we must now select which listeners we would like to broadcast transaction events.
 This gives an easy way of making sure only the routes that you want information about will generate transaction events for the listener to pick up, while listeners that are less important are ignored.
 Every listener in the eiPlatform (Directory, Database SQL, RESTful, etc.) has additional configuration settings available to define the type of transaction events it will broadcast.
 The screenshot below shows the Transaction Logging configuration on an example listener:

 Selecting ‘Transaction Logging Enabled’ will tell this listener to broadcast events for all the transactions that it starts.
 If attribute and data storage is desired, select the appropriate options.
+You may also restrict transaction attributes from being logged in this configuration.
+It is recommended to only log those attributes which are required as they can fill up a database quickly.

 At this point, Transaction Logging Mode is ready to go!
 When logging into the eiDashboard, you should see additional navigation menu options for ‘Transaction Logs’ and ‘Reports’, as well as enhanced detail on the ‘Interface Status’ screen.